 The syndrome is typically the result of repetitive extension and flexion exercises or activities.
 It is commonly seen in sporting activities such as rowing or canoeing, skiing, racquet sports, and horseback riding.
 There is no significant difference in injury pattern found in men versus women.

 Intersection syndrome was first described in the literature by Alfred-Armand-Louis-Marie Velpeau a French anatomist and surgeon in 1841.
 He is also credited for the first accurate description of leukemia.
 The term of intersection syndrome was first coined by James H. Dobyns in 1978 at the Mayo Clinic.
-The syndrome has also been described in the medical literature by many other names: Oarsmen's wrist, crossover syndrome, squeaker's wrist, abductor pollicis longus bursitis, abductor pollicis longus syndrome, subcutaneous polymyositis, and peritendinitis crepitans.
+Although the accepted vernacular is intersection syndrome, it has been described in the medical literature by many other names: Oarsmen's wrist, crossover syndrome, squeaker's wrist, abductor pollicis longus bursitis, abductor pollicis longus syndrome, subcutaneous polymyositis, and peritendinitis crepitans.

 Intersection syndrome is a clinical diagnosis, although a musculoskeletal ultrasound can easily confirm it.
 The initial steps for diagnosis include a focused physical exam of the elbow, wrist, and hand.